saltyorg/docs/docs/community/settings.md

 6. Handbrake

-7. LidarrX role, provide a list of "X's"
-    For each listed item a Lidarr instance will be created and the item set to the subdomain.

-8. Moviematch
+7. Moviematch

-9. Ombix role, provide a list of "X's"
+8. Ombix role, provide a list of "X's"
    For each listed item an Ombi instance will be created and the item set to the subdomain.

-10. OverseerrX role, provide a list of "X's"
+9. OverseerrX role, provide a list of "X's"
     For each listed item an Overseerr instance will be created and the item set to the subdomain.

-11. QbittorrentX role, provide a list of "X's"
+10. QbittorrentX role, provide a list of "X's"
     For each listed item a QBitorrent instance will be created and the item set to the subdomain.

-12. RadarrX role, provide a list of "X's"
-    For each listed item a Radarr instance will be created and the item set to the subdomain.

-13. ReadarrX role, provide a list of "X's"
+11. ReadarrX role, provide a list of "X's"
     For each listed item a Readarr instance will be created and the item set to the subdomain.

-14. RequestrrX role, provide a list of "X's"
+12. RequestrrX role, provide a list of "X's"
     For each listed item a Requestrr instance will be created and the item set to the subdomain.

-15. RfloodX role, provide a list of "X's"
+13. RfloodX role, provide a list of "X's"
     For each listed item an RFlood instance will be created and the item set to the subdomain.

-16. SonarrX role, provide a list of "X's"
-    For each listed item a Sonarr instance will be created and the item set to the subdomain.

-17. TautulliX role, provide a list of "X's"
+14. TautulliX role, provide a list of "X's"
     For each listed item a Tautulli instance will be created and the item set to the subdomain.

-18. TransmissionX role, provide a list of "X's"
+15. TransmissionX role, provide a list of "X's"
     For each listed item a Transmission instance will be created and the item set to the subdomain.